felipenoris/XLSX.jl/docs/src/formatting.md

 Each of these need the keyword `value` to be specified and, for `between` and `notBetween`, `value2` must also be specified.

-All the cell value formatting types can use one of six built-in formats in Excel as illustrated here for the `greaterThan` comparison.
+Like all the cell value formatting types, `:cellIs` can use one of six built-in Excel formats, as illustrated here for the `greaterThan` comparison.

 ![image|320x500](./images/cellvalue-formats.png)